panyuwen/CCLE-drugResponse/README.md

 ## Change log
-### v0.0.3 beta
+### v0.0.3

 merge elasticnet & bayes; options for featuresize; define a dataset for benchmark analysis
-for MLP, tumor type, and compound were one-hot encoded in the input data; continuous & discrete labels
+for NN (both MLP & attention), tumor type, and compound were one-hot encoded in the input data; continuous & discrete labels
-attention is under development
+for attention-based model, a feature array is reshaped into a matrix with shape (d_model x Q/K/V_len), 8 heads are implemented

 ### v0.0.2